sdc-china/IDA-doc/_posts/2018-03-10-test-run-load-test.md

      ![][select_strategy]

-     We provide two strategy for usage.
+     We provide two strategies for usage.

      - atOnceUsers(nbUsers): Injects a given number of users at once.

      - rampUsers(nbUsers) during(duration): Injects a given number of users distributed evenly on a time window of a given duration.

+     In advance tab

+     - Change the default assertion value to meet  load case scenario statistic.If any assertion is failed,the whole load test case is failed.
+     - Change the log level for the loading testing.
+You can download the load testing log in the performance report tab page.

+     ![][gatling_report]

 **Notes**